robseb/meta-intelfpga/README.md

 			PREFERRED_PROVIDER_virtual/kernel = "linux-altera-ltsi"
 			````
 	* **Select the Linux Kernel Version**
-	 	* With following code line,it is possible to select the preferred Linux Kernel Version (here with Version 5.5)
+	 	* With following code line it is possible to select the preferred Linux Kernel Version (here with *Version 5.5*)
 			````bibtabe
 			PREFERRED_VERSION_linux-altera = "5.5%"
 			````